Raag Singhal

 Anuraag Hari "Raag" Singhal (born 1963) is a United States district judge of the United States District Court for the Southern District of Florida.
 He previously served as a Florida state court judge from 2011 to 2019.

 Biography

-Singhal was born to parents emigrated to the US from India.
+Singhal was born in Philadelphia, Pennsylvania to parents who emigrated to the U.S. from India.
+His parents were from Aligarh, Uttar Pradesh.

 Singhal received a Bachelor of Arts from Rice University.
 He earned his Juris Doctor from the Wake Forest University School of Law.
 He began his career as an associate at Fleming, O'Bryan & Fleming in 1989, and spent a year there before becoming an Assistant State Attorney in Broward County.
 From 1993 to 2011, Singhal maintained a criminal defense and appellate practice in the Fort Lauderdale area.
+From 1990 to 2011, Singhal was lead counsel on more than 200 jury trials, including more than 30 first degree murder cases.
 He was appointed to Seventeenth Judicial Circuit Court of Florida by Governor Rick Scott and served from 2011 to 2019.
 He is married to Lisa Kay, a physician, and has three children.

 State supreme court consideration

 In January 2019, Singhal was considered for one of three vacancies on the Supreme Court of Florida.